-Basis: Data indicate attainment of Class A aquatic life criteria.
+Basis: Data indicate attainment of Class A water quality standards.
 Previously existing wastewater discharge ended in 2009.
 Remainder of West Branch Mattawamkeag River and all of its tributaries, except for Fish Stream, are Class A; Fish Stream is also proposed for upgrade from Class B to Class A. The River below Mattawamkeag Lake has salmon rearing habitat.

 Issues affected by reclassification: None.
-Reasonably expected to attain Class A standards.